 Twenty-eight years ago, she realized that she wanted to “make the world a better place”.
 So, after much prayer and soul searching, she resigned from government work to pursue her teaching career.
 She has never regretted her decision.

 After 11 years teaching in Marietta, Georgia, she landed a teaching position at OAKS.
 During her career, Ms. Preston has taught Kindergarten, First Grade, Second, Third, and Sixth grade.

 1st Grade Teacher

-Mrs. Mendoza graduated from Tennessee Tech University with her Bachelor’s in Elementary Education.
-After teaching for a few years, she decided to further her education and get her master’s degree in reading and literacy for grades K-6.
-Laurelei was blessed to be able to attend Adventist schools from first grade through high school, graduating from Hawaiian Mission Academy in 2004.
-She is married and is very lucky to have three amazing kids: Isabella, Lucas, and Juliette.
+Laurelei Mendoza graduated from Tennessee Tech University with her Bachelor’s degree in Elementary Education.
+After teaching for a few years, she continued her education and earned her Master’s degree in Reading and Literacy for grades K-6.
+Laurelei had the privilege to attend Adventist schools from first through twelfth grade, graduating from Hawaiian Mission Academy in 2004.
+Her and her husband, Josue are very blessed to have three amazing kids: Isabella, Lucas, and Juliette.

 5th Grade Teacher